expo/expo/docs/pages/versions/unversioned/sdk/location.md

 ### `Location.requestBackgroundPermissionsAsync()`

 Asks the user to grant permissions for location while the app is in the background.
-On **Android 11 or higher**: this method will open the system settings page - you should before that explain to the user why your application needs background location permission.
+On **Android 11 or higher**: this method will open the system settings page - before that happens you should explain to the user why your application needs background location permission.
 For example, you can use `Modal` component from `react-native` to do that.

 > **Note**: Foreground permissions should be granted before asking for the background permissions (your app can't obtain background permission without foreground permission).